 Considering the effects of both inflation and population growth, it is not surprising that total property valuation in Ohio has increased markedly since the mid-1970s.
-Table 2, however, provides a different perspective, showing the composition of property wealth in percentage terms for each class of property from 1975 to 2015.
-The data in Table 2 show that Class 1 (Residential & Agricultural) real property comprised 46.0% of total property valuation in 1975 and comprises 73.9% of total value in 2015.
-Total tangible personal property (business + public utility) represented 35.7% of the tax base in 19975, but is only 5.6% of the tax base in 2015.
-While business Class 2 (Commercial & Industrial) real property has stayed at a relatively stable percentage over time (18.3% vs. 20.5%), the overall (real + personal property) business share of the Ohio property tax base has fallen by more than half from 54.0% in 1975 to 26.1% in 2015.
+Table 2, however, provides a different perspective, showing the composition of property wealth in percentage terms for each class of property from 1975 to 2022.
+The data in Table 2 show that Class 1 (Residential & Agricultural) real property comprised 46.0% of total property valuation in 1975 and comprised 72.5% of total value in 2022.
+Total tangible personal property (business + public utility) represented 35.7% of the tax base in 1975 but was only 8.8% of the tax base in 20221.
+While business Class 2 (Commercial & Industrial) real property has stayed at a relatively stable percentage over time (18.3% vs. 18.7%), the overall (real + personal property) business share of the Ohio property tax base has fallen by almost half from 54.0% in 1975 to 27.5% in 2022.